SciFracX/FractionalDiffEq.jl/docs/src/mittagleffler.md

 Here ``(\gamma)_k=\frac{\Gamma(\gamma+k)}{\Gamma(\gamma)}`` is the [Pochhammer symbol](https://en.wikipedia.org/wiki/Falling_and_rising_factorials).

-In FractionalDiffEq.jl, you can compute the Mittag Leffler function by calling:
+In FractionalDiffEq.jl, you can compute the three types of Mittag Leffler functions by calling:

 ```julia-repl
 julia> mittleff(α, z)